AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025120092

 RESEARCH ARTICLE

-Bionic trabecular titanium alloy scaffolds via selective laser melting (SLM) enhance bone and vascular regeneration through schwann cell-mediated mechanotransduction
+Bionic trabecular titanium alloy scaffolds produced by selective laser melting enhancement of bone and vascular regeneration through Schwann cell-mediated mechanotransduction

 Jiqing Wang1 Aofei Xu1 Weiying Zhang1 Xingda Huang1 Xuezhe Han1 Shuming Li1 Dezhi Wang2* Jiantao Liu1*